thomasalbright/mason/README.md

 Mason
 =====

-Build iptables rules from common configurations
+Generate iptables rules from common configurations

 Currently, mason only implements 1 configuration.
 However, the plan is to add others as needed.